UK posts public finance surplus in July on higher tax receipts

 The number was better than economists' average forecast in a Reuters poll for net borrowing of 0.50 billion pounds.

-The coalition government has launched a tough austerity programme, including plans to cut public spending, in order to eliminate the country's budget deficit by 2015.
+The coalition government of Conservatives and Liberal Democrats has launched a tough austerity programme, including plans to cut public spending, in order to eliminate the country's budget deficit by 2015.

 The gap totalled more than 10 percent of GDP before they came into office in May 2010.